24 Acronyms and Abbreviations DIYers Need to Know

 Check these things before calling an HVAC technician to avoid looking foolish and figure out just which kind of furnace filter is the best.

 Wi-Fi is an abbreviation of sorts.
 Technically, it stands for wireless fidelity and the name intended to be a play upon hi-fi or high fidelity.
 The Wi-Fi Alliance, which holds the Wi-Fi trademark, has referred to Wi-Fi as standing for wireless fidelity in the past.
-Fix the slow Wi-Fi spots at home or see how a Wi-Fi garage door opener can open new possibilities.
+Fix the slow Wi-Fi spots at home.

 GPF stands for gallons per flush, which means how much water you’re using and how it will flush.
 When toilets started going to 1.6 gallons per flush it meant a lighter flush but that problem has since been solved.
-Find out how to get the toilet you’ll love and learn how to save on water in the bathroom.
+Find out how to get the toilet you’ll love.

 PSI or pounds per square inch measure measures things like tire pressure and water pressure.